statengeneraal/laws-markdown/verdrag/gastlandverdrag/tussen/het/koninkrijk/der/nederlanden/en/de/internationale/etc/BWBV0006304/README.md

 f) exemption from immigration restrictions.
 5. Where the incidence of any form of taxation depends upon residence, periods during which the Officials and Experts are present in the Host Country for the discharge of their functions shall not be considered as periods of residence.
 6. The Host Country shall not be obliged to exempt from income tax pensions or annuities paid to former Officials and Experts and members of their family forming part of the household.
-7. Persons referred to in this Article who are nationals or permanent residents of the Host Country shall enjoy within the Host Country only the following privileges, immunities, and facilities to the extent necessary for the independent performance of their functions:
+7. Officials of IDLO who are nationals or permanent residents of the Host Country shall only enjoy within the Host Country the following privileges, immunities, and facilities to the extent necessary for the independent performance of their functions:

 a) exemption from taxation on salaries, emoluments, and allowances paid to them in respect of their employment with IDLO;